Confused About Child Support Calculations? What You Should Know

 - How many times a year does the child spend overnight with each parent?

-- Are monies expending for health insurance or child care?
+- Are monies expending on health insurance or child care?

 Of course, the number of children eligible for support is factored into the formula used to determine support payments.
 Also, alimony payment and receipt also become part of the equation – as do existing child support orders for other children.